sagemath/trac_to_gh/Issue 7195.md

 # Issue 7195: [with spkg, needs review] Cohomology rings of finite p-groups: new version

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7195

 Original creator: SimonKing